Aircraft

 1949 Piper Clipper PA-16

 Produced for one year, and one year only, the Piper Clipper is a big sister to the Piper Cub.
 Capable of seating 4 people, with a unique side-by-side control stick configuration, the short coupling of the controls make this aircraft quite sassy on the ground.
-Often used for more advanced tail-wheel training, this bird also likes to stretch its legs on long adventures across the country, which usually turns heads as there are less than 150 still flying.
+Often used for more advanced tail-wheel training, this bird also likes to stretch its legs on long adventures across the country, which usually turns heads as there are fewer than 150 still flying.

 2002 Airbus AS350